-Marc Norton became a political activist and organizer during the war in Vietnam, of the mass revolutionary movement against imperialist war and racism.
+Marc Norton came of age during the war in Vietnam, at the height of the mass revolutionary movement against imperialist war and racism.

 Marc has been a member of San Francisco's hotel, restaurant and culinary workers union, UNITE HERE Local 2, since 1976.

 He is also a member of the